mvanderkamp/westures/README.md

 ## Implementing Custom Gestures

-The core technique used by Westures (originally conceived for ZingTouch) is to process all user inputs and filter them through three key lifecycle phases:
+The core technique used by Westures (originally conceived for ZingTouch) is to process all user inputs and filter them through four key lifecycle phases:
-`start`, `move`, and `end`.
+`start`, `move`, `end`, and `cancel`.
 Gestures are defined by how they respond to these phases.
 To respond to the phases, a gesture extends the `Gesture` class provided by this module and overrides the method (a.k.a. "hook") corresponding to the name of the phase.